 One of the best ways to plan a trip to Rome is to stick to a neighborhood or two a day.
 We’ve already covered Trastevere on our Hidden Gems Guide to Rome – Trastevere and Monti in our Hidden Gems Guide to Rome – Monti – – now it’s time to focus in on a neighborhood that’s home to Rome’s most famous outdoor market – welcome to Campo de’ Fiori!

+While the information provided in this post is free, we also sell tours at very reasonable prices.
 Are you planning a trip to Rome?
 While you’re figuring our where to stay in Rome, make sure you also check out our Rome tours.
 Don’t miss out on the chance to skip the lines, eat the best local food and access the most authentic experiences available.

 Campo Neighborhood Rome